opendatabio/opendatabio/README.md

 The e-mail system used by OpenDataBio is very flexible, but the installation program supposed you will be using some form of SMTP (such as smtp.gmail.com).
 Check the "config/mail.php" file for more options on how to send e-mails.

+When considering database backups for an OpenDataBio installation, please remember that the user uploaded images are stored in the filesystem, and plan your backup accordingly.

 ## Development

 The Laravel-Datatables library is incompatible with `php artisan serve`, so this command should not be used.
-The recommended way of runing this app in development is by installing it and choosing "development" in the installer.
+The recommended way of running this app in development is by installing it and choosing "development" in the installer.

 This system uses Laravel Mix to compile the SASS and JavaScript code used.
 If you would like to contribute to the app development,